jamesbowman/openexrpython/openexr.rst

    The following data items and methods are supported:

-   .. method:: InputFile.header() -> int
+   .. method:: InputFile.header() -> dict

       Return the header of the open file.
 The header is a dictionary as described below.

-   .. index:: scan-line
+   .. index:: scan-line, format, string, pixel_type

    .. method:: channel(cname[, pixel_type[, scanLine1[, scanLine2]]]) -> string

        Read a channel from the OpenEXR image. *cname* is the name of the channel in the image, for example "R".
-       This method reads the
+       This method returns
-       channel data in the format specified by *pixel_type* (see :class:`Imath.PixelType`), or the format of the data specified in the image itself by default.
+       channel data in the format specified by *pixel_type* (see :class:`Imath.PixelType`), or the channel's format specified
+       in the image itself by default.
        If *scanLine1* and *scanLine2* are not supplied, then the method reads the entire image.
-Note that this method returns the channel as a Python string: the caller must then convert it to the appropriate format as necessary.
+Note that this method returns the channel data as a Python string: the caller must then convert it to the appropriate format as necessary.

    .. index:: destructor, convenience, exit